 A life-sized bronze likeness of Benjamin Franklin was installed in 2000 at the north entrance of the School of Law.
 Donated by Gerald and Shannon Michaud and crafted by George Lundeen.

-Bust of Earl Sutherland, Jr. a Washburn alumnus and the only Nobel Prize winner from Kansas.
+Bust of Earl Sutherland, Jr. a Washburn alumnus Nobel Prize winner.
 Located outside Stoffer Science Hall.
 Jack Barr was artist.
 Dedicated in February, 1996.
 Sutherland won the Nobel Prize for his research on hormones and how they act, specifically related to the function of the human metabolism.

 Mr. Ichabod, a bronze of the Washburn Ichabod was brought to life by Mark Lundeen.
 It was installed in 1996 and stands in the Alumni Garden outside of the Bradbury Thompson Alumni Center.

 The Poem, sculpted by Tim Degginger, is a sculpture of a woman reading on a bench between the Vietnam War Memorial and the Memorial Union.
 It was installed in 1995.